-"The responsibility for all conclusions drawn from the data lies entirely with the author(s)."
+The following disclaimer must be added: "The responsibility for all conclusions drawn from the data lies entirely with the author(s)."

-EUROMOD, a micro-simulation model for EU tax and benefits' research, is also available via the EUI's institutional contract with the University of Essex Institute for Social & Economic Research.
+EUROMOD, a micro-simulation model for EU tax and benefits' research, is available via the EUI's institutional contract with the University of Essex Institute for Social & Economic Research.

-More European statistical data resources are accessible via this Library directory.
+European statistical data resources (EUI Library directory).

 Contact: Thomas Bourke at email@example.com